auth0/docs/articles/architecture-scenarios/b2c/user-provisioning.md

 topics:
     - b2c
     - ciam
+    - user-migration
-    - user-provisioning
+    - identity-store
 contentType: concept
 useCase:
   - user-provisioning
 ---
 # Consumer Identity and Access Management User Provisioning

 User provisioning defines how users will be added to your system.
+This part of the implementation determines where you will store your users' profile information, how you will migrate existing users, and how your users will sign up.

 ## Design considerations